drangara/MFIX-Exa/docs/source_docs/CITests.rst

 ======================

-The following regression tests are run every time a commit is pushed to the main MFiX-Exa repository on the NETL gitlab.
+The following regression tests are run every time a commit is pushed to the main MFIX-Exa repository on the NETL gitlab.

 For each of the tests in the chart below, there are three directional variations; these are identified in the repository as,